Bees, Wasps, And Why You Need A Pest Control Professional

 What Is the Difference Between a Bee and a Wasp?

-Identifying your pest problem is necessary if you want to correctly eradicate the issue.
-Even though the flying insect may have yellow and black stripes, you shouldn't assume that it's a bee.
+Identifying your stinging insect problem is necessary if you want to correctly eradicate the issue.
+Even though the stinging insect may have yellow and black stripes, you shouldn't assume that it's a bee.
 In fact, many wasps are a variation of black and yellow.
 Wasps are typically much more aggressive than bees, making them a greater danger to your personal safety.
 While this doesn't mean you should ever approach or handle a bees' nest, wasps may pose a greater risk and should be avoided, if possible.

 What Does a Nest Look Like?